RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 - `path`: This subsection field holds three different paths, all of them required:
   - `test_files_path`: The path pointing to the folder containing the desired tests to be launched.
-  - `run_tests_dir_path`: The path to the folder from where we want to run the tests (can be different from test_files_path)
+  - `run_tests_dir_path`: The path to the folder from where we want to run the tests (can be different from `test_files_path`).
   - `test_results_path`: The path to the folder in the local machine where the test reports will be stored.

 **Parameters section**

-- `tiers`: a list containing all the tiers to launch.
+- `tiers`: A list containing all the tiers to launch.
 - `stop_after_first_failure`: -x option, stop the execution after the first failure.
-Default value set to false.
+Default value set to `false`.
-- `keyword_expression`: it works along test_files_path, if this value is empty then run all the tests in test_file_path.
+- `keyword_expression`: It works along `test_files_path`, if this value is empty then run all the tests in `test_file_path`.
                         If it’s not empty, then there must be a valid regex to select specific tests in that folder.
-                        By default is set to None.
+                        By default is set to `None`.
-- `traceback`: modify the traceback printing of python [auto, long, short, native, line, no].
-Default value set to auto.
+- `traceback`: Modify the traceback printing of python, its possible values are `auto, long, short, native, line, no`.
+Default value set to `auto`.
-- `dry_run`: collects all the tests but doesn’t run them.
-By default is set to false.
+- `dry_run`: Collects all the tests but doesn’t run them.
+By default is set to `false`.
-- `custom_args`: a list containing a string of space-separated values, corresponding to key-value pair.
+- `custom_args`: A list containing a string of space-separated values, corresponding to key-value pair.
-- `verbose_level`: add the option --verbose.
-By default is set to false.
+- `verbose_level`: Add the option `--verbose`.
+By default is set to `false`.
-- `log_level`: sets the log level for the tests.
-By default is set to None.
+- `log_level`: Sets the log level for the tests.
+By default is set to `None`.
-- `markers`: allow adding markers to pytest command.
+- `markers`: Allow adding markers to pytest command.
 If the test has a decorator with the same marker, then it will run.
 The format is a list of strings with each one desired marked.

 ### Configuration module